marcomoroni/azucena/DEV_NOTES.md

 ### `InteractableComponent`

-Add this to entities that are interactable (pick up, open door, …).
+Add this to entities that are interactable (pick up, open door, â€¦).
 The player has to go near it and press F for some time to interact with it.

 This component can be improved a lot (efficiency).